-The Americorps Urban Safety program at Wayne State University’s Center for urban studies works to promote safety in the city of Detroit.
+The Americorps Urban Safety program at Wayne State University’s Center for Urban Studies works to promote public health and safety in the City of Detroit.

 What We Do

-Youth AmeriCorps members engage in their community through beautification projects, and installing safe route signage.
+AmeriCorps Urban Safety (AMUS) members engage with residents in their community through safety events and beautification projects and installing school safe route signage.

-Enhance community guardianship through cleaning up vacant lots, bike watches, peace walks and the creation of block clubs and community patrols.
+AMUS works to enhance community guardianship by securing vacant homes, cleaning up vacant lots, conducting bike watches, peace walks, and creating block clubs and community patrols.

-Reduce chances of becoming a crime victim through educational leaflets, VINetching, and home safety assessments to make our homes and vehicles safer.
+AMUS works to reduce the chances of residents becoming a victim of crime through educational leaflets, VIN etching, and home safety assessments to make homes and vehicles safer.